-The CEC requires all campers to arrive with sunscreen and bug spray applied.
-Campers are required to bring extra as it will need to be re-applied later in the program.
-Facilitators will assist campers if re-application if needed.
+All participants are required to arrive with sunscreen and bug spray (seasonal) applied.
+Participants are required to bring extra as it will need to be re-applied later in the program.
+Facilitators will assist participants if reapplication is needed.

 Tick Policy